-Piezoelectric stages are currently the dominant technology for objective focusing, despite new high-performance, lower-cost options that are recently available.
+Piezoelectric actuators are currently the dominant technology for objective focusing, despite new high-performance, lower-cost options that are recently available.
 What exactly are piezo stages, what are their advantages and drawbacks, and what is different about new alternatives?
 Learn about these new stages, and why they are poised to become the new go-to technology for automated nanopositioning and high-magnification imaging applications.

-What are Piezo Stages?
+What are Piezo Actuators?

 Enter the “piezo” of the piezo stage. piezo is an abbreviation of piezoelectric.
 The word piezo comes from the Greek word “to squeeze or press.”
 In 1880, the Curies discovered that when they squeezed certain types of materials, especially crystals, the material gained an electric charge.
 When they released the pressure, the crystalline material would give off the charge.
 They could harness the resulting electricity to develop motors that could make very miniscule and precise incremental movements.

-Thus, a piezo stage, or piezoelectric stage, is a surface which is controlled by a piezoelectric motor.
-The piezoelectric actuator is composed of a piezoelectric motor (motion created by applying voltage inverse piezoelectric effect) plus mechanical elements which allow the movement of the stage.
+Thus, a piezo stage, or piezoelectric stage, is a surface which is controlled by a piezo motor.
+The piezoelectric actuator is composed of a piezo motor (motion created by applying voltage inverse piezoelectric effect) plus mechanical elements which allow the movement of the stage.
 To control the movement of the stage, modern piezo stages are fitted with a controller and position feedback device and manipulated via a computer interface.